Truck Driver Tax Deductions

-If you are an owner-operator truck driver, be sure to claim all your expenses when it’s taxation time.
-You, like virtually all taxpayers, can significantly lower your tax liability and your taxable income by availing of deductions and handling your tax situation properly.
-You can also benefit from your meal allowances and claim write-offs on your tractors and any other equipment.
+If you are an owner-operator truck driver, claim all your tax deductions for truck drivers’ load expenses when it’s taxation time.
+Like virtually all taxpayers, you can significantly lower your tax liability and taxable income by availing of deductions and handling your tax situation properly.
+You can also benefit from your meal allowances and claim tax write-offs for truckers on your tractors and other equipment.

-Apart from your tax returns, you may have other reporting requirements and require to pay permit costs and additional taxes.
-By claiming your per diem rate and other truck driver tax deductions, you can reduce the amount of tax you pay.
-And, as an owner-operator truck driver, you should know everything about truck driver tax deductions.
+You may have other reporting requirements besides your tax returns and must pay permit costs and additional taxes.
+By claiming your per diem rate and other truck driver tax deductions, you can reduce the tax you pay.
+And, as an owner-operator truck driver, you should know everything about trucker tax deductions.

 Truck Driver Taxes: Forms You Need to File Taxes

-• As an owner-operator, you have different options for reporting your income and can depend on your records.
+- As an owner-operator, you have different income reporting options and can depend on your records.

-Truck drivers are allowed to deduct business expenses that are “regular and necessary” by the IRS.
-While these expenses vary as per the individual, some expenses are standard.
+Truck drivers can deduct business expenses that are “regular and necessary” by the IRS.
+While these expenses vary per individual, some expenses are standard.

 1) Meal Expenses

 You can deduct the cost of your meals that you incur when you are at work, away from home.
-For this, you must save your meal receipts.
-Or, you can deduct the standard meal allowance that is stipulated by the IRS for the transportation industry and make use of your logbooks as proof.
+To increase your tax savings, you must save your meal receipts.
+Or, you can deduct the standard meal allowance stipulated by the IRS for the transportation industry and use your logbooks as proof.

 2) Lodging Expenses

 Expenses that are incurred for lodging are deductible.
-However, there is no standard lodging allowance and so you need to keep your receipts for each lodging expense incurred.
-In order to claim lodging expenses, you need to stay away from home overnight.
+However, there is no standard lodging allowance, so you must keep receipts for each expense.
+To claim lodging expenses, you need to stay away from home overnight.

 Your lodging or any other travel expense (e.g., travel costs) can be disallowed if you don’t have a place of residence or a proper place of business.
-In which case, you would be considered to be a transient or itinerant and your place of work will be considered as your home for taxation.
-However, as an itinerant, you cannot claim any meals or lodging deductions, as you would never be considered to be away from your home.
+In this case, you would be considered a transient or itinerant, and your place of work will be considered your home for taxation.
+However, you cannot claim any meals or lodging deductions as an itinerant, as you would never be considered away from your home.

 3) Miscellaneous Expenses (On the Road)

-To be deductible, the expense of the items should be ordinary, as well as necessary for the job.
-These expenses include items like logbooks, tools, cargo straps, safety gear, CB radios, GPS units, etc. Usually, for any of these expenses, receipts are needed; however, if the expenditure incurred is less than $75, then a receipt is not required.
-You must keep a record of all the purchases in a diary in a proper manner, however.
+To be deductible, the expense of the items should be ordinary and necessary for the job.
+These include logbooks, tools, cargo straps, safety gear, CB radios, GPS units, etc. Usually, receipts are needed; however, a receipt is not required if the expenditure is less than $75.
+You must keep a record of all purchases in a diary.

-Keep in mind that any personal products that are used for business purposes are deductible.
-For example, a cooler used to store food and drinks, flashlights, sunglasses, binders, luggage, and similar.
+Keep in mind that any personal products that are used for trucking business purposes are deductible.
+For example, a cooler stores food and drinks, flashlights, sunglasses, binders, luggage, etc.

 4) Personal Electronic Device Costs

-Electronic items such as cell phones and laptops are included in these expenses; however, since they can be used for personal purposes also, only 50% of the monthly fees can be deducted.
-If the devices are used for purposes of work, then the entire cost of the device can be deducted.
+Electronic items such as cell phones and laptops are included in these expenses; however, since they can be used for personal purposes also, you can deduct the cost of only 50% of the monthly fees.
+The entire cost can be deducted if the devices are used for work purposes.

 This also includes cell phone and internet fees, which are 50% deductible.